BIKRAMNAHAK/Blog-post-pannel/README.md

-**subject - This is Blogging website , here user can be post there blogs **
+**Subject - This is a Blogging Website, where users can post their blogs**

-**How to use :-**
+**How to Use:**

-start form simple command you type in vs code tarminal
+Start with a simple command that you type in the VS Code terminal:

-  1. commnad - "npm start"
+ 1 .Command: "npm start"
-  2. you can see the path 'http://localhost : ....?'
+ 2 .You will see the path 'http://localhost:....'
-  3. copy this path and paste in broweser then // if have an account then you can login dairectly otherwise click to sign up onec you signup successfully then you can login using by email and password and you can reach to home page if you are in the home page there you can see the sidebar there dashbord , my blogs , all blogs ,profile , and logout opstion can be use
+ 3 .Copy this path and paste it into your browser.

-**if you want to post you blog:-
+  If you have an account, you can log in directly.
+Otherwise, click on "Sign Up."
-**
+  Once you sign up successfully, you can log in using your email and password, and you'll be redirected to the home page.
-   1 . login /signup
+  On the home page, you will see the sidebar with options like Dashboard, My Blogs, All Blogs, Profile, and Logout.

-   2 . click to create new blog
+**If you want to post a blog:**

-   3 . fill the form and post
+ 1. Log in or Sign up.
-   4 . go to dashbord / all blogs
+ 2. Click on "Create New Blog."
-you can see your blog added successfully
+ 3. Fill out the form and click "Post."

-**if you want to Edit or Delete your post :-**
+ 4. Go to the Dashboard or All Blogs section, and you will see your blog added successfully.

-  1. go to dashbord and click to my blogs in the sidebar
+**If you want to Edit or Delete your post:**
-  2. you can see you all the posts
+  1. Go to the Dashboard and click on "My Blogs" in the sidebar.
-  3. which post are you want to Edit or Delete , click this posts Edit button or delete Button
+  2. You will see all your posts.
-  4. if you click to Edit button then open a from ..there you can change what you want to do then click to  update post button
+  3. Select the post you want to edit or delete, and click on the "Edit" or "Delete" button.
-  5. if you want to delete your posts :-
+  4. If you click the "Edit" button, a form will open where you can make changes.
+After making changes, click on the "Update Post" button.
-go to dashbord , then click to my Blogs in sidebar , there you can see your all posts ,there which post are you want to delete form you blogs there delete button you  can click
+  5. If you want to delete a post:

-*Note : - you can't be delete or edit all the posts , this opsion posible for user only ,thay are can be use edit and delete her own post
+    Go to the Dashboard,

-**updated feature in this project: -**
+    click on "My Blogs" in the sidebar, find the post you want to delete, and click the "Delete" button.
-1 . password change feature is updated in this project .  user can be chanege to her passowrd by following some staps
+    Note: You can't edit or delete all posts.
+This option is only available for users to edit or delete their own posts.

-      1 . login / signup
+**Updated Features in This Project:**

-      2 . go to profile form dashbord
+  A password change feature has been added.
+Users can change their passwords by following these steps:

-      3 . clik to link for change your password
+     a .
+Log in or sign up.

-      4 . go to dashbord and click to logout and retry to login with your updated password
+     b .
+Go to the profile section from the Dashboard. c .
+Click the link to change your password. d .
+Go to the Dashboard, log out, and log back in with your updated password.

-**Recently update Features**
+** Recently Updated Features:**

-1 .
-Name And Phone number user can be change after login
+    Users can now change their Name and Phone number after logging in.

-2 . password forget feature is updated
+    A "Forgot Password" feature has been added.

-last you can do logout form dashbord
+    Lastly, you can log out from the Dashboard.

-thenk you
+    Thank you!